toddmac12/WhiteBoard/README.md

 Here is an algorithm to solve this problem with recursion:

 1. If the input array is empty, return an empty array.
-2. Initialize an array called output with the first element of the input array.
+2. Initialize an array called 'output' with the first element of the input array.
-3. Return output concatenated with removeDuplicates called on the rest of the input array, with the first element removed.
+3. Return 'output' concatenated with 'removeDuplicates' called on the rest of the input array, with the first element removed.
 Here is an example implementation in JavaScript:

 ```